vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/13_Cloudfront.md

 ### ❌ **Incorrect Options (with reasons)**

-🔴 **The option that says: Configure your CloudFront distribution to use Match Viewer as its Origin Protocol Policy which will automatically match the user request.
-This will allow access to the private content if the request is a paying member and deny it if it is not a member is incorrect** because a **Match Viewer** is an Origin Protocol Policy that configures CloudFront to communicate with your origin using HTTP or HTTPS, depending on the protocol of the viewer request.
+<span style="color:red"><strong>🔴 The option that says: Configure your CloudFront distribution to use Match Viewer as its Origin Protocol Policy which will automatically match the user request.
+This will allow access to the private content if the request is a paying member and deny it if it is not a member is incorrect</strong></span> because a **Match Viewer** is an Origin Protocol Policy that configures CloudFront to communicate with your origin using HTTP or HTTPS, depending on the protocol of the viewer request.
 CloudFront caches the object only once even if viewers make requests using both HTTP and HTTPS protocols.

-🔴 **The option that says: Create a Signed URL with a custom policy which only allows the members to see the private files is incorrect** because **Signed URLs** are primarily used for providing access to **individual files**, as shown in the above explanation.
+<span style="color:red"><strong>🔴 The option that says: Create a Signed URL with a custom policy which only allows the members to see the private files is incorrect</strong></span> because **Signed URLs** are primarily used for providing access to **individual files**, as shown in the above explanation.
 In addition, the scenario explicitly says that they **don't want to change their current URLs** which is why implementing **Signed Cookies** is more suitable than Signed URLs.

-🔴 **The option that says: Configure your CloudFront distribution to use Field-Level Encryption to protect your private data and only allow access to members is incorrect** because **Field-Level Encryption** only allows you to securely upload user-submitted sensitive information to your web servers.
+<span style="color:red"><strong>🔴 The option that says: Configure your CloudFront distribution to use Field-Level Encryption to protect your private data and only allow access to members is incorrect</strong></span> because **Field-Level Encryption** only allows you to securely upload user-submitted sensitive information to your web servers.
 It does **not** provide access to download multiple private files.

 <img src="https://media.tutorialsdojo.com/amazon-cloud-front-signed-URL-signed-Cookies.png"
      alt="Amazon CloudFront signed URLs and signed cookies diagram"